JohnLCastillo/frontier-web-app/README.md

 # Frontier Challenge

 ## Project Description
-Voting app that includes authentication with Metamask and connected to a smart contract with react
+Voting app that includes authentication with Metamask and connected to a smart contract with react.
+Votes update every minute for test purposes but in regular production will update everyday.

 ## Tech Stack